Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Introduction

 \subsection{Contributions}

-In this work, we study wireless networks with no less than four different non-uniform traffic patterns which collectively cover a wide variety of scenarios.
-In particular, we calculate bounds on the capacity, i.e., the maximum possible aggregate throughput that the network can support under an optimal coordination of the nodes.
-Following the approach of \cite{gupta1}, our results are asymptotic, i.e., they are only true with probability going to $1$ as the number of nodes $n$ goes to infinity.
-However, in contrast to \cite{gupta1}, we achieve our results using basic tools of probability and a simple methodology, introduced in~\cite{toumpis9}, which determines the rate with which the probability converges to unity.
-We also use a realistic channel model, that includes a general model for flat fading.
-In the interest of brevity, we focus on constructive lower bounds on the capacity of networks, and formally derive only a few upper bounds.
-In addition, we also present a few other upper bounds with no formal proofs, but with strong heuristic justifications.
+In this work, we study wireless networks with no less than four different non-uniform traffic patterns, which collectively cover a wide variety of scenarios.
+In the process, we develop a versatile methodology that can easily be extended to other traffic patterns as well, such as the traffic pattern with localized traffic of~\cite{towsley1}, which we do not study here.
+We calculate bounds on the capacity, which we define as the maximum possible aggregate throughput that the network can support under an optimal coordination of the nodes.
+Following the approach of \cite{gupta1}, our results are asymptotic, i.e., they only hold with probability going to $1$ as the number of nodes $n$ goes to infinity.
+In addition, we bound the capacity only up to the exponent of $n$, where $n$ is the number of nodes in the networks.
+In the interest of brevity, we focus on constructive lower bounds, and formally derive only a few upper bounds.
+In addition, we also present a few other non-critical upper bounds with no formal proofs, but with strong heuristic justifications.

+Note that, although we are inspired by the results of~\cite{gupta1}, we do not use them.
+Moreover, in contrast to \cite{gupta1}, we achieve our results using basic tools of probability and a simple methodology, introduced in~\cite{toumpis9} and extended here, which determines the rate with which the probability converges to unity.
+We also use a realistic channel model that includes a general model for flat fading.

 We first study \textbf{asymmetric networks}.
 These consist of two types of nodes: $n$ source nodes, and $n^d $ destination nodes\footnote{Note that formally $n^d$ must be an integer, which only occurs for certain combinations of $n$ and $d$.
-However in the following we will ignore this and similar issues, as a more formal treatment, for example by using $\lfloor n^d \rfloor$, i.e., the integer part of $n^d$, would encumber the notation without in the least affecting the essence of the derivations.}, where $0 < d < 1$.
-Sources create packets with a common data rate, and the packets must be delivered to a single one of the destinations, chosen at random.
+However in the following we will ignore this and similar issues, as a more formal treatment, for example by using $\lfloor n^d \rfloor$, i.e., the integer part of $n^d$, would encumber the notation without affecting the essence of the derivations.}, where $0 < d < 1$.
+Sources create packets with a common data rate, and the packets of each source must be delivered to a single one of the destinations, chosen at random.
 Our main find is that when $d < \h$, there are so few destinations, that bottlenecks start to form around them, constraining the maximum possible aggregate throughput to be around $n^d$.
 If, on the other hand, $d>\h$, bottlenecks can be avoided, and the capacity is on the order of $n^\h$, as in the uniform traffic setting of \cite{gupta1}.